 A straightforward and open-ended picture book about gender identity!
 Written by Theresa Thorn, a parenting advocate and proud mama bear to a young trans child; illustrated by me, using watercolor, gouache, and ink on cold press watercolor paper.

 This book is so special to me.
 If I could go back in time and give any book to my past self, this would be the one.
-The art in It Feels Good To Be Yourself is a body of work which I made over the span of 6 months, during my last year in art school (at Lesley University).
-Illustrating this book was my first real opportunity to put my art into the world the way I wanted it to be seen: in full color, celebrating values that align with my own, destroying the binary, and imagining a world I'd like to live in.
-This book gave me a platform to paint the queer utopian cityscapes of my dreams.
-I have so many things to say about it, but I won't list all those things here.
+I illustrated It Feels Good To Be Yourself during my final year at art school, and it was my first real opportunity to put my art into the world the way I wanted it to be seen: in full color, accessible to the public, imagining a radically inclusive future.
+This book gave me an opportunity to paint the queer utopian cityscapes of my dreams.
+I have so many things to say about it, but I'll spare you the speech.
 If you're interested, here's a video of me talking about It Feels Good To Be Yourself and what it means to me.
-You can buy a copy wherever books are sold!

-The Every Body Book by Rachel E. Simon, Jessica Kingsley Publishers, 2020
+The Every Body Book, Jessica Kingsley Publishers, 2020